kanonundgigue/IsoFracPy/manuscript/manuscript_e.md

     highlight-style: github
 ---

-This document describes a simple isotope model that calculates isotope fractionation during vapor transport.
+This document describes a simple isotopic model (SIM) that calculates isotope fractionation during vapor transport.
 The model focuses on vapor transport from low to high latitudes, assuming monotonical temperature decreases, over the Southern Ocean.
 It consists of three major processes: (1) isotope fractionation during evaporation from sea surface, (2) Rayleigh distillation during vapor transport, and (3) sublimation of snow at the final site.
 Source of this model can be obtained by [IsoFracPy GitHub repository](https://github.com/kanonundgigue/IsoFracPy).

 # Model Structure